chacorp/userstudy2/README.md

     <img src="final button.png" width="200"/>

-3. Now your answer is copied to the clipboard. please send the copy to me..!
+3. Now your answer is copied to the clipboard. \
+Please post it in the [issues](https://github.com/chacorp/userstudy2/issues) tab! \
+Thank you!!!